 Important!
-Before you contact the Customer Support Call Center, take advantage of the following resources, which are available 24 hours a day, 7 days a week.
+Before you contact Customer Support, take advantage of the following resources, which are available 24 hours a day, 7 days a week.

 Sage 100 Contractor Help

 From anywhere in the Sage 100 Contractor software, you can display this comprehensive library of accessible topics to learn more about specific procedures, topics, fields, or buttons.